Psy 352; Spring, 2012

 Recommended Texts: Taylor, S. (2011).
 Health psychology (8th ed.).
 New York: McGraw Hill.
 Zillmer, E. & Spiers, Culbertson, M. (2010).
 Principles of clinical neuropsychology (2nd ed.).
 New York: Cengage Learning.
 Books are optional- any edition or similar books acceptable.

-Purpose: The information for a course in health and clinical neuropsychology with a specific focus on assessment and treatment of a variety of common medical disorders.
+Purpose: The information for a course in health and clinical neuropsychology with a specific focus on assessment and treatment of a variety of common medical disorders from a psychological perspective.
 The primary focus will be on understanding the diseases etiology as well as its measurement from a behavioral perspective and the control or ameloriation of the symptoms and/or disorder.
-The use of the information contained within this web page, together with the links provided, should serve as a foundation for better understanding the science, practice, and profession of health and clinical neuropsychology.
+Economic and epidemiological issues will be addressed.
+The use of the information contained within this web page, together with the links provided, should serve as a foundation for better understanding the science, practice, and profession of health and clinical neuropsychology

 Requirements: